mauroservienti/milestone.github.io/_posts/pitfalls-of-request-response-over-messaging.md

 ## Once upon a time, there were two generals

 Sending a message to a remote service for asynchronous processing is appealing.
 However, we must be careful.
 [Only the famous lady is sure that all that glitters is gold](https://youtu.be/Ly6ZhQVnVow).
-In the distributed system world, proof of receiving is a renowned problem, hard, if possible, to solve.
+In the distributed system world, proof of receiving is a renowned problem, hard, if not impossible, to solve.
 The following story represents it well:

 > Two generals are only able to communicate with one another by sending a messenger through enemy territory.
 They need to reach an agreement on the time to launch an attack, while knowing that any messenger they send could be captured.
 >